joric/oneliners/README.md

 #### map

 You can use `map` to traverse through adjacent cells.
-Note you need a function to run generator.
+Note you need a function or `[]` to run generator.
 However, `[]` or `list()` allocate memory, so you can exhaust a generator using `all()` or `any()`, depending of the return value.